Join us as we come together as a community in order to celebrate the life and legacy of Dr. Martin Luther King Jr.

 Myrna Dumontier was born in Superior, Montana and attended schools in Arlee where she graduated from Arlee High School in 1974.
 She worked in various fields, including as a medical aid, firefighter, fire lookout, an addictions counselor, a prevention specialist, and a cultural specialist.
 Myrna went back to school and earned a Bachelor’s of Social Work with an emphasis on addiction treatment from the University of Montana in 2005.
 She completed an internship at St. Patrick’s Hospital as a medical social worker.
 Before joining Council in 2018 to represent the Arlee District, she had worked as the Cultural Coordinator for the CSKT Early Childhood Services Department for 10 years.
 Myrna is also a certified outfitter guide, mother to one and grandmother to four children.
 Her husband is Greg Dumontier.
 She also enjoys exploring the Bob Marshall Wilderness and discovering cultural sites.

-Community Choir directed by Dr. Christopher Hahn: Dr. Christopher Hahn maintains a multifaceted career as pianist, conductor, adjudicator, clinician, and author.
+University Congregational Church Choir directed by Dr. Christopher Hahn: Dr. Christopher Hahn maintains a multifaceted career as pianist, conductor, adjudicator, clinician, and author.
 He has been featured as soloist and collaborative artist throughout North America and Europe and has performed in Carnegie Hall—Weill Recital Hall, the Haydnsaal in Eisenstadt, Austria, The Music Gallery in Toronto, and at institutions such as Northwestern University, the Interlochen Center for the Arts, and Stanford University.
 He had the honor of performing for the Archbishop Desmond Tutu with the Metropolitan Opera’s Leona Mitchell.
 Dr. Hahn studied choral conducting with Noel Edison and Jonathan Reed and has worked with Anton Armstrong, Barrie Cabena and Dennis Schrock.
 He has toured with various choirs throughout Europe as director, pianist, and ensemble member.
 Dr. Hahn currently serves as the Director of the Chancel Choir at University Congregational Church in Missoula.
 Dr. Hahn has released a recording of a commissioned work for two pianos and percussion by David Maslanka on the Albany Records label, is a clinician for the Frederick Harris Music Company, and is a published author with Alfred Music.
 He is a Professor of Piano and Chair of the Keyboard Division at the University of Montana in Missoula.